openclarity/freshclam-mirror/README.md

 # Freshclam Mirror

-A private ClamAV freshclam mirror server which periodically syncs signatures using freshclam.
+Private ClamAV mirror server which periodically syncs signatures using `freshclam`.

-This is achieved using nginx, freshclam and cron.

-The Dockerfile provides the definition for a server that serves the ClamAV signature files and updates them every 3 hours.
+The `s6-overlay` is used as process supervisor for running `nginx` and `freshclam` daemons.

 ## Table of Contents<!-- omit in toc -->